fga-eps-mds/2019.1-unbrake/CONTRIBUTING.md

 #### How use issues

+To tracking all project UnBrake use issues to tasking control.
+To create issues more easily we have some templates in github, answer all questions and most part it will be alright.

+Besides that a issue all issues must have:
+* All decisions about a issue have to be in the issue body
+* Always have to be a person assinged in issues
+* Tracking labels labels

+Just task issues have to be:
+* A epic
+* Estimate number
+* Milestone

 #### Creating your branches

 The first pass to create your branch is define a name, the pattern followed in our project is: